Talimena Scenic Drive

 The Talimena Scenic Drive is a National Scenic Byway in southeastern Oklahoma and extreme western Arkansas spanning a 54.0 mi stretch of Oklahoma State Highway 1 (SH-1) and Arkansas Highway 88 (AR 88) from Talihina, Oklahoma, to Mena, Arkansas.

 Route description

 Designated a National Scenic Byway by the America's Byway Program in 2005, the road travels within the Ouachita National Forest along the highest peaks of the Winding Stair Mountains, part of the Ouachita Mountain chain, including the second tallest peak in Arkansas, Rich Mountain, 2681 ft in elevation.
 Many of the forests along these ridges, stunted and of little commercial value, were never logged and are old growth.
 The two-lane road features hiking trails beginning at various points along its stretch and 22 scenic vista pull-outs.
 There are at least 13% hill grades along the route.

 History

 The current route opened in 1969 and formed a stretch of what would become Oklahoma State Highway 1.
-In this case, the number 1 was assigned due to the scenery along the highway.
-It was dedicated on June 7, 1970 by Lucy Baines Johnson-Nugent, the daughter of U.S. president Lyndon B. Johnson.
+It was dedicated on June 7, 1970, by Lucy Baines Johnson-Nugent, the daughter of U.S. President Lyndon B. Johnson.